Chaitanya84/RequirementPSM/PID_Thread_Sync.md

 ### Detecting Process Termination

+> [!IMPORTANT]
+> Keep this section in mind for debugging orphaned or zombie processes.

-- When child dies parent receives `SIGCHLD`.
+- When child dies, parent receives `SIGCHLD`.
-- `SIGCHLD` does not terminates Parent.
+- `SIGCHLD` does not terminate parent.
-- Parent can check why child dies by `waitpid()` or other `wait*()` functions
+- Parent can check why child dies by `waitpid()` or other `wait*()` functions.
-    - `wait*()` will block till child is active and return if child dies.
+    - `wait*()` will block till child is active and returns if child dies.
-- If the parent does not `wait*()` on child, the child becomes `ZOMBIE`
+- If the parent does not `wait*()` on child, the child becomes `ZOMBIE`.
-    - `ZOMBIE` does not use CPU
+    - `ZOMBIE` does not use CPU.
-    - Most resources owned by `ZOMBIE` process is freed
+    - Most resources owned by `ZOMBIE` process are freed.
     - `ZOMBIE` `PID` is not deleted from `PID` table.
-    - `ZOMBIE` exit status is held in `PID` table
+    - `ZOMBIE` exit status is held in `PID` table.
-- `signal(SIGCHLD, SIG_IGN)` in parent lets parent `IGNORE` the death of child and creations of `ZOMBIE`
+- `signal(SIGCHLD, SIG_IGN)` in parent lets parent `IGNORE` the death of child and creation of `ZOMBIE`.

 #### <u> `Process termination in case of client - server` </u>

-- Server gets notified if client die.
+- Server gets notified if client dies.
-- Client can get notified if server die.
+- Client can get notified if server dies.
-- Notification happens on death but can happen whenever client- server relationship is terminated.
+- Notification happens on death but can happen whenever client-server relationship is terminated.

 #### <u> `Process termination - Death Pulse` </u>

-- Application can register for process death using `procmgr_event_notify()`
+- Application can register for process death using `procmgr_event_notify()`.
-- request `PROCMGR_EVENT_PROCESS_DEATH` notification.
+- Request `PROCMGR_EVENT_PROCESS_DEATH` notification.
-- Application can request any kind of event but `Death Pulse` is the easiest
+- Application can request any kind of event, but `Death Pulse` is the easiest.

 --------------------------

 ### Thread APIs

+> [!NOTE]
+> All code snippets in this page are C language snippets and are marked accordingly for GitHub rendering.

 - Kernel Functions
     - `ThreadCreate()`